GautierBlandin/nx-personal-blog/apps/personal-blog/public/content/terraform-pulumi-sst-tradeoff-analysis.md

 Defining a deployment strategy is a key concern for any new software project.
-While Infrastructure as Code (IaC) has become the industry standard for provisioning and managing cloud infrastructure, the growing ecosystem of tools makes selecting the optimal solution increasingly challenging.
+While Infrastructure as Code (IaC) has become the industry standard for provisioning and managing cloud infrastructure, **the growing ecosystem of tools makes selecting the optimal solution increasingly challenging**.

 In this article, I look at three popular tools for writing infrastructure code and which one I would recommend based on the circumstances of the project.
 First though, let's start with some basics.